FSA digital communication rules and guidelines

 12. Remember that email is not a secure medium and you should never send any confidential information.
 As a general rule (guidance), never send anything that you would not write on the back of a postcard.

 13. Type in lowercase or standard case NOT IN CAPS.
-By the rules of netiquette, all caps equates to shouting.
+By the rules of etiquette, all caps equates to shouting.
 If you type with all caps, you will annoy and possibly offend other forum members.

 Rules

-2. Racial, ethnic, minority or gender based insults or any form of discrimination is prohibited.
+2. Racial, ethnic, minority or gender-based insults or any form of discrimination is prohibited.

 3. Insulting (irony and sarcasm can be insulting), trolling, flaming, harassing or threatening anyone is prohibited.

-4. Posting of material which is knowingly false and/or defamatory, inaccurate, abusive, hateful, or invasive of a person’s privacy is prohibited.
+4. Posting of material which is knowingly false and/or defamatory, inaccurate, abusive, hateful, accusitory or invasive of a person’s privacy is prohibited.

 5. Provocation for the sake of provocation is prohibited.